 .1 NAVTEX: broadcasts to coastal waters; and

-.2 Enhanced Group Call: broadcasts to the geographical sea areas covered by a recognized mobile satellite service.
+.2 Enhanced Group Call: broadcasts to the geographical areas covered by recognized mobile satellite services.

-3.2 Information should be provided for unique and precisely defined sea areas, each being served only by the most appropriate of the above methods.
+3.2 MSI should be provided for unique and precisely defined geographical areas, each being served only by the most appropriate of the above methods.
 Although there will be some duplication to allow a ship to change from one method to another, the majority of MSI will be broadcast either on NAVTEX or by EGC.

 3.3 NAVTEX broadcasts should be made in accordance with the standards and procedures set out in the NAVTEX Manual.

+[3.4 Mobile satellite service providers recognized by the Organization should be used by all information providers broadcasting EGC, if sufficient to cover all NAVAREA/METAREA areas.]

-3.4 EGC broadcasts should be made in accordance with the standards and procedures set out in the IMO manuals of the recognized mobile satellite service providers.
+3.5 EGC broadcasts should be made in accordance with the standards and procedures set out in the IMO manuals of the recognized mobile satellite service providers.